pjschmidt3/nodependency/README.md

 # Why use nodependency?
 Dependency injection allows you to manage all of your app's resources from a central location.
 You can then register those resources to be injected into functions across your application.
 Nodependency also supports custom lifecycles, which give you the ability to manage how and when your dependencies are cached.

+# Getting Started
+You can download nodependency with npm.

+    npm install nodependency

 # Registering Dependencies
 ## Instances